 Start with People you Know

 Begin fundraising by starting off with people you know.
-Make a list of every potential sponsor: aunts, uncles, grandparents, cousins, friends and co-workers.
+Make a list of every potential supporter: aunts, uncles, grandparents, cousins, friends and co-workers.
 You never know who will be willing to assist you in your cause.
-Discuss your trip in person with your sponsor(s) if possible.
+Discuss your trip in person with your supporters if possible.

 Once you have sent the letter to your friends, family, co-workers and the rest of your greater network - start researching businesses and business owners who may also help you.
 Research the name of the business owner and send them a personalized letter.